Best Master’s in Library Science (MLIS) Online Programs

 Online MLIS programs blend broad information science instruction with concentrated study that deepens your skillset.
 This means you’ll have a solid, transferable background in library science along with specialized training in the subfield of your choice.

-What You’ll Learn in a Library Science Online Master’s Program
+What You’ll Learn in an Online Library Science Master’s Program

 Online master’s in library science students learn about the history and development of the field, including its origins and philosophical underpinnings and its interaction with new and emerging technologies.
 Curricula build proficiency in data management and information services, information classification, and both quantitative and qualitative research methods.